DittmannAxel/IOXtoAzureIOT/README.md

 Just one little remark from myside: make sure IPv6 is enabled on the new internal interface, even of you do not make use of IPv6 in your network design.
 It is needed, to get the VM up and running.

-Now: ssh into the virtual machine and in my case just update vi *vi* the DNS Server /etc/resolv.conf.
+Now: ssh into the virtual machine and in my case just update via *vi* the DNS Server /etc/resolv.conf.
 Download the precompiled Node.js binary:

 `https://nodejs.org/dist/v4.6.0/node-v4.6.0-linux-x64.tar.xz'